softlayer/sl-ember-store/README.md

 export default Foo;
 ```
-In the example above, the `superFoo:post` endpoing will use the default serializer.
+In the example above, the `superFoo:post` endpoint will use the default serializer.
 All http verbs on the `boringfoo` endpoint will use the `someSerializer` function as their serializer.
 All http verbs on the `superBoringFoo` endpoint will use the default serializer.